-New RISE family orientation will be held prior to the first day of the school year.
+Family orientation will be held prior to the first day of the school year.
 Current RISE families may attend as well.
-Details will be provided closer to time.

-First Class Pre-K students and parents will have a separate MANDATORY orientation.
-FCPK orientation will be held prior to the first day of the school year.
+Attendance for First Class Pre-K families is MANDATORY.
+Orientation will be held prior to the first day of the school year.
 Details will be provided closer to time.